UltraStar-Deluxe/format/spec.md

 > [!CAUTION]
 >
-> Whether only a single or multiple whitespaces in a row are allowed is currently up for discussion ([#46](https://github.com/UltraStar-Deluxe/format/issues/46)).
+> Whether only a single or multiple whitespace character in a row are allowed is currently up for discussion ([#46](https://github.com/UltraStar-Deluxe/format/issues/46)).

 The note type indicates how singing the correct or wrong note should affect scoring.
 The following sections define standard note types.
 Implementations MAY substitute unknown note types with freestyle notes (`F`).
 Implementations MUST NOT attach semantics to note types not covered by this specification.